vulgo/ga-h97n-wifi-hackintosh/README-Intel-Graphics.md

 #### Common

-Connector patches for H97N-WIFI Haswell or Broadwell graphics
+Connector patches for H97N-WIFI Haswell or Broadwell systems not using a discrete PCIe graphics card

 ```xml
 ...